Half Dome

 May 9, 2021

 Half Dome hype!
-Lets go!
-This is actually the 3rd time doing Half Dome, and also the most dialed.
+Let's go!
+This is actually the 3rd time doing Half Dome, and was the most dialed.
 99% of Half Dome is a normal hike.
-It's a long hike, but it's not technical.
-The final 1% of the climb - a steep, smooth granite slab takes this iconic hike to the next level for your average hiker enthusiast.
-We upped the ante by going during the off season which is when the park rangers haven't put the metal poles and steps in.
+It is a long hike, but not technical.
+The final 1% of the climb - a steep, smooth granite slab takes this iconic hike up a level for the average hiker enthusiast.
+We upped the ante by going during the off season which is when cables are "down".

 Activity: XXXtreme Hiking